cristianoc/compositional-program-synthesis/arc_dsl_experiment/tasks/642d658d/README.md

 Design limitation: even with these additions, G’s rules do not select salient anchors; they aggregate structure indiscriminately over the grid (or weakly at local maxima) and miss the consistent “read at marker centers” behavior.

 ### 2.2 Overlay extractor
-`detect_bright_overlays(grid, …)` converts the grid to luminance (Rec.709) via palette, finds local maxima (non‑maximum suppression (NMS) radius=4) with global robust z‑score and local local center–surround z‑score thresholds, then grows compact components and fits small peak-centered boxes with a salience score (contrast-dominant).
-It returns overlay dicts with 1-based centers, box corners, peak luminance, contrast, area.
+`detect_bright_overlays(grid, …)` converts the grid to luminance (Rec.709) via palette, finds 8-neighborhood local maxima with non‑maximum suppression (NMS radius=4), keeps those whose luminance is in the top tail (≥ 99.7th percentile), and places a fixed 3×3 box centered at each kept peak (clipped at borders).
+For each box, it computes a simple contrast score as (peak luminance − mean luminance of the padded surround window) and returns overlay dicts with 1-based centers, box corners, peak luminance, contrast, and area.

 ### 2.3 Abstraction and predicate
 - Abstraction: `BrightOverlayIdentity`